Texas v. White

 Texas v.
 White, 74 U.S. (7 Wall.)
-700 (1869), was a case argued before the Supreme Court of the U.S. in 1869.
+700 (1869), was a case argued before the Supreme Court of the United States in 1869.
 The case's notable political dispute involved a claim by the Reconstruction era government of Texas that U.S. bonds owned by Texas since 1850 had been illegally sold by the Confederate state legislature during the American Civil War.
 The state filed suit in the U.S. Supreme Court, given that, under the Constitution, that institution has original jurisdiction on certain cases in which a state is a party.

 In accepting original jurisdiction, the court ruled that, legally speaking, Texas was and remained a state of the United States ever since it first joined the Union in 1845, despite it later purporting to join the Confederate States of America and despite it being under military rule at the time of the decision in the case.
 In deciding the merits of the bond issue, the court further held that the Constitution did not permit states to unilaterally secede from the United States, and that the ordinances of secession, and all the acts of the legislatures within seceding states intended to give effect to such ordinances, were "absolutely null".
 The purported bond sale during the civil war was thus void and the reconstructed Texas remained the legal owner.